BrighTide/sys3-public/concordance system 4.md

       💌 SUPPORTING VOTING          - "pre-committing to a course of action based on a poll is really helpful, voting = crux + polling"

       🧷 RELATE                     - "Communicating information about the ideas through the card relationship"
-         - david manh: "It is important to note that the model is not a causal model per se.
+         - "It is important to note that the model is not a causal model per se.
 An edge from one node to another does not necessarily imply that the first causes the second, but rather that there is some relationship between them such that information about the first informs the probability estimate for the second.
 Some edges do represent causal relationships, but only insofar as that relationship is important for informing probability estimates."

       🔀 ANNOTATE VS RELATE          - For polling and prediction, can either be a seperate card, or an annotation
          - *expresses a thought*: "yes, i'll sign on to that I think it represents me"